lightning/bolts/02-peer-protocol.md

 - if either side has added an output other than the new channel funding output:
   - MUST fail the negotiation if the balance for that side is less than 1% of the total channel capacity.
 - SHOULD NOT fail if the splice transaction is nonstandard.
-- MUST increment the commitment number and send `commitment_signed`, including the signatures for the splice transaction.
+- MUST increment the commitment number and send `commitment_signed`, including the commitment signatures for the splice transaction(s).

 - Upon receipt of `revoke_and_ack` for the previous commitment:
   - MUST send `tx_signatures` for the splice transaction.